networkcobwebs/minecraft-server-manager/README.md

     pushd minecraft-server-manager && npm run start
 ```

+If a Minecraft server executable is not discovered, the latest version will
+be downloaded and used.

 2. Navigate to your web server's URL: http://localhost:3001
-3. Start Minecraft and/or accept the Minecraft end user license agreement if
+3. Start the Minecraft server and/or accept the Minecraft end user license
-needed.
+agreement if needed.
-4. Play Minecraft on your server. *(requires paid Minecraft account)*
+4. Play multiplayer Minecraft on your server. *(usually requires paid
+Minecraft account)*
 5. Manage things on the Minecraft server via the web interface.

 ### Notes